surajmapari/insurancecostprediction/Online Reservtaion System/Main/README.md

+##This requires you to download

+- 1.Java Software

+- 2.MySQL

+- 3.Java and MySQL connector

+Add connector jar file to the classpath and in project referenced libaries.

+Then you can run the Main.java file to run the project.

+That's was it.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.